-Article I. General Policy
+Article I: General Policy.

 This policy includes all funds governed by the Board of Library Trustees.

 The standard of prudence to be used by investment officials shall be the “prudent person” standard.
 Investments shall be made with judgment and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital, as well as the probable income to be derived.
 Investment Officers, acting in accordance with this Policy and the written procedures of the Library, and exercising due diligence, shall be relieved of personal responsibility for a security’s credit risk or market price/value changes, provided deviations from expectations are reported in a timely fashion and appropriate action is taken to control adverse developments.

 - Legality – conformance with federal, state and other legal requirements.